Skip to main content

 .getAll()

-Filtering is not supported yet, conduct any filtering in your client logic.
-Joins are not supported yet, manually fetch information from the separate tables and join them in your client logic.
+Filtering with .getAll() is not yet supported server-side.
+Use .filter() for client-side filtering, or conduct filtering in your client logic.
+Joins are not supported yet—manually fetch from separate tables and join them in your client logic.

 .add()